2thao21/B-Amazon-NodeJS-MYSQL/README.md

 * First prompt asks for customers to input a product ID, if interested in purchasing said product.
 * Second prompt asks customer to input the quantity for their desired purchase.
+* After inputs, application will return the total cost for purchase.

 ![Sufficient-inventory](https://github.com/2thao21/BAmazon-NodeJS-MYSQL/blob/master/images/customerJS2.JPG)